VisualComputingLab/OpenZoo/install.md

 2. Run Tomcat 7 server on all available servers and create a password protected user on each tomcat server, as described in the section above.

-3. Install RedisIO on a server, preferably on the same server where OpenZUI will be installed, as described in the section above.
+3. Install MongoDB on a server, as described in the section above.

 4. Open all projects with Netbeans 8.

 5. Build projects, starting by ServerResources, since it needs to be included in the OpenZUI war later.
 The inclusion is going to be done automatically (on -post-dist).

 6. Edit OpenZUI/web/config.json:
-    - update keyvalue.host and keyvalue.port with the RedisIO server and port
+    - update blackboard.host, blackboard.port, blackboard.user, blackboard.passwd and blackboard.database with the Mongo server and port and the blackboard credentials.
     - update localRepository with a folder with read/write permissions for the tomcat user, anywhere on the server where OpenZUI will be installed.
     - update demouser.username and demouser.passwd, if necessary